Lang2Act: Fine-Grained Visual Reasoning through Self-Emergent Linguistic Toolchains: Introduction

 Instead of focusing on the denoising and utilization of retrieved documents, recent research~\citep{wang2025vrag, wang2025pixel} aims to empower VLMs with finer-grained perceptual capabilities through interaction with explicit image tools.
 By leveraging external APIs to actively crop, zoom, or select specific image regions, these models can selectively attend to subtle visual details that are often overlooked by holistic processing.
 Through this simulation of active observation, tool-enhanced VLMs~\citep{wang2025vrag, wang2025pixel} seek to bridge the gap between the intrinsic reasoning abilities of VLMs and low-level pixel inspection.
 However, such systems typically rely on rigid, pre-defined image tools that explicitly decouple visual perception from logical reasoning, constraining models to fixed mechanical operations and potentially leading to the loss of critical visual information during tool application.

 To bridge this gap and unify perception with reasoning, we propose \method{}, a framework that enables fine-grained visual reasoning via self-emergent linguistic toolchains.
 As shown in Figure~\ref{fig:intro}, unlike traditional methods that rely on detached external engines, \method{} curates a set of linguistic tools to enhance visual perception, such as \texttt{read\_text\_elem}, and implicitly internalizes visual operations through autoregressive generation.
-When a linguistic tool is decoded, the VLM dynamically modulates its attention according to the tool instruction, thereby enabling more fine-grained visual perception.
+When a linguistic tool is decoded, it encourages the VLM to attend to image regions relevant to the tool instruction, thereby enabling more fine-grained visual perception.
 To optimize how VLMs curate and utilize linguistic tools, we adopt a two-stage RL-based optimization mechanism~\citep{yu2025dapo}, in which the model first discovers effective visual actions for problem solving through self-exploration, and subsequently strengthens the visual perception capability of VLMs by leveraging the curated linguistic toolbox.

 Experimental results on multiple visual question answering benchmarks demonstrate the effectiveness of \method{}, which outperforms all baselines by more than 4\%.
 Further analysis shows that, by leveraging intrinsic linguistic toolchains, \method{} not only facilitates accurate localization of the ground-truth image regions, but also achieves higher answer accuracy when attending to golden regions.
 These results indicate that \method{} enhances visual perception, more effectively exploits visual evidence, and alleviates hallucination.
 Notably, \method{} mitigates unexpected information loss typically introduced by image tools, relying instead on linguistic tools.